yuvalmGS/gigaspaces-wiki-jekyll/xap97net/lookup-service-configuration.markdown

 {% tip %}
- For details on multi-network card configuration, refer to: [How to Configure an Environment With Multiple Network-Cards (Multi-NIC)].
+ For details on multi-network card configuration, refer to: depanlinkHow to Configure an Environment With Multiple Network-Cards (Multi-NIC)tengahlink/xap97/how-to-configure-an-environment-with-multiple-network-cards-(multi-nic).htmlbelakanglink.
 {% endtip %}